kevinnie2003/cse15l_lab4/index.md

 ```
 Keys pressed: vim L <Tab> T <Tab> <enter>
 ```
-Tab allows users to quickly navigate through the system and execute commands without typing the full name of the command.
+Tab allows users to quickly navigate through the system and execute commands without typing the full name of the file or command.

 By pressing Tab, it can automatically complete a partially typed file or command name.

-In our case, this is the same as "vim ListExamples.java"
+In our case, this is the same as "vim ListExamplesTest.java"

 Now editing the file ListExamplesTest.java.
 ```